Daniel Khalife guilty of escaping from prison

 While on the run, Khalife bought clothes from Marks & Spencer and a coffee from McDonald’s, and walked beside the River Thames before being caught by police three days later.

+He stole a hat from a Mountain Warehouse store, and started using a bicycle he found, his trial heard on Monday.

+“(The bike) was rotting away, I gave it new life,” he said.

-“I accept that I left the prison and I didn’t have any permission,” he told jurors.
+“I accept that I left the prison and I didn’t have any permission,” he told jurors previously.

 “I was never a real spy.